 The rest of this paper proceeds as follows.
 In Section 2 we relate our work to the literature.
 Section 3 outlines our conceptual framework and methodology, and Section 4 describes the data.
 We present our estimates of the amount of profits shifted to tax havens in Section 5, before analyzing the implications of this phenomenon for the geography of global profits in Section 6.
 Section 7 discusses our corrected estimates of factor shares and Section 8 concludes.
-This paper is supplemented by an Online Appendix that enables the reader to reproduce all our estimates step by step starting from publicly available data.
+This paper is supplemented by an Online Appendix and by a Replication Guide that enables the reader to reproduce all our estimates step by step starting from publicly available data.
+The Replication Guide and updated estimates are available at http://missingprofits.world.